You can find me here:

 LANGUAGES

-I’m not a polyglot, but I really enjoy learning languages.
-I studied Indonesian and Malaysian at university; I’ve been learning English all the time.
-I’m learning Italian currently.
-I used to learn Chinese, Esperanto, Latin, and Greek.
-Polish is my native language.
+While not a polyglot, I thoroughly enjoy learning languages.
+I studied Indonesian and Malaysian at university, continually improving my English skills.
+Currently, I’m immersed in learning Italian.
+In the past, I explored Chinese, Esperanto, Latin, and Greek.
+Polish, my native language, holds a special place in my linguistic journey.

 MY ACHIEVEMENTS